jwkern/rovibEmSpec_Python/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 RUNNING THE CODE:
-1) Download the python script (rovibEmSpec_JWK.py)
+1) Download the python script (rovibEmSpec_JWK.py) and the two .csv files (Partfun_12CO16O.csv, 12CO_v10.csv)

-2) In a terminal, cd into the directory that now contains the script
+2) In a terminal, cd into the directory that now contains the script and the data

 3) Run the script by typing the following into the command line: